 ALL STUDENTS PARTICIPATING IN FOCUS FOR 2018-2019 MUST ATTEND!!!

 Foundations of Continued Undergraduate Success (FOCUS) is a learning community that allows first-year students to discover more about themselves while building a foundation for a successful undergraduate experience.

-Students who participate in FOCUS are Regents’ Scholarship recipients who are pursuing degrees in the College Agriculture and Life Sciences, College Veterinary Medicine and Biomedical Sciences, the Texas A&M Health Science Center School of Public Health, or the Department of Biology in the College of Science.
+Students who participate in FOCUS are Regents’ Scholarship recipients who are pursuing degrees in the College of Agriculture and Life Sciences, College of Veterinary Medicine and Biomedical Sciences, the Texas A&M Health Science Center School of Public Health, or the Department of Biology in the College of Science.

 In partnership with the Texas A&M Health Science Center's College of Medicine and Irma Lerma Rangel College of Pharmacy, the College of Veterinary Medicine, and the College of Agriculture and Life Sciences, students in FOCUS can choose to apply to one of the four optional scholar tracks:

 Through professional staff guidance, monthly activities, peer mentoring experiences, and specialized academic support services, students build a collaborative community dedicated to enhancing their first-year experience at Texas A&M University.

 FOCUS Learning Outcomes: C.A.R.E.

 - Build strong, supportive connections with peers, faculty, and staff